 Through the lens of "broken objects made beautiful," I like to remind viewers to look at the tragedies (or heartaches) in our lives as crucibles in which we learn the most powerful, strengthening lessons.
 I love the idea that we can take our tragedies (shattered glass from a traffic collision) and turn them into something beautiful (diamond-like decorations).

 Presenting these dedicated, courageous souls as saints has been a joy and a privilege.
-Learning about the deep friendships forged between Black people and White people at a time when it was dangerous to be friends with each other has profoundly touched me, and I hope that my work can touch you in some small way as well.
+Learning about the deep friendships forged between Black people and white people at a time when it was dangerous to be friends with each other has profoundly touched me, and I hope that my work can touch you in some small way as well.

 Hope Demetriades holds an MA in Art from Cal State Fullerton and BA in Art and Psychology from Pitzer College.
 She is a member of the National Women's Cause for Art, Lancer Allies, Just Policies, and the Bridge Project.
-She lives in Los Angeles with her husband and two sons.